learn-co-curriculum/dsc-node-centrality-lab/README.md

-# Network Dynamics: Node Centrality - lab
+# Network Dynamics: Node Centrality - Lab

 ## Introduction

-In this lab, we shall put the node centrality measures in to practice to analyze the character interactions in graph structure from the popular series of novels called ""A Song of Ice and Fire" by George R. R. Martin.
-The of famous HBO series "Game of Thrones" is derived from this saga.
-In this lab, we shall calculate different centrality measures to identify the the importance of characters as the story progresses.
+In this lab, you'll get a chance to practice implementing and interpreting the centrality metrics from the previous section.
+You'll do this be investigating the social network from Game of Thrones!

 ## Objectives
 You will be able to: